 Following this initial process, the psychiatrist will then work with the adolescent to develop a formulation that combines the biological, psychological and social parts of the teen’s unique challenge(s).
 This will be done with full consideration of developmental needs, history and strengths.
 This evaluation will then be utilized as one component in the creation of an individualized treatment plan created for each adolescent by Paradigm’s interdisciplinary treatment team.

 The thorough and intensive nature of our approach to this preliminary and foundational diagnosis work is one of the reasons our treatment plans can be so holistic and all-encompassing.
-Though it requires notably more time and resources up front, we find that it increases the quality and reach of the treatment experiences throughout the teens’ time here.
+Teen psychiatric evaluation requires notably more time and resources up front, but we find that it increases the quality and reach of the treatment experiences throughout the teens’ time here.
 This in turn, provides them with the best possible opportunity for full recovery that can withstand the future struggles they face.